-A member of staff can use reasonable force to search for any prohibited items but not to search for items which are identified only in the school rules.
+A member of staff can use reasonable force to search for any prohibited items but not to search for any prohibited item.
 Before using reasonable force the member of staff should consider whether conducting the search will prevent the pupil harming themselves or others, damaging property or from causing disorder.